-Gabriel Knight: Sins Of The Fathers is a 1993 point-and-click adventure game, develope and published by Sierra On-Line.
-Created by author and Sierra writer/designer Jane Jensen, Sins Of The Fathers was the first instalment in a new franchise for Sierra in the mid-90's, and marked a more mature turn for the company previously known for the King's Quest, Police Quest and Space Quest series.
+Gabriel Knight: Sins Of The Fathers is a 1993 point-and-click adventure game, developed and published by Sierra On-Line.
+Created by author and Sierra writer/designer Jane Jensen, Sins Of The Fathers was the first instalment in a new franchise for Sierra in the mid-90s, and marked a more mature turn for the company previously known for the King's Quest, Police Quest and Space Quest series.
 Far removed from the fairy tale universe of King's Quest and the zany craziness of Space Quest, Gabriel Knight followed an anti-hero plagued by disturbing nightmares through a murder mystery linked to voodoo and his own family's dark, mystical past.

 The CD-ROM version of the game featured some of the highest production values for a multimedia game at the time, boasting the voice talents of Tim Curry and Mark Hamill among others.
 The game also featured an outstanding soundtrack for an adventure game of its time, which was composed and performed by Robert Holmes, husband of creator Jane Jensen.

 Sins of the Fathers was followed up by Gabriel Knight: The Beast Within, and concluded with Gabriel Knight: Blood of the Sacred, Blood of the damned.